 - Our communities are also engaging to enhance the inclusion and diversity of their programming.
 In Portsmouth, Ohio, the Kricker Innovation Hub hired a dedicated staff member to focus on engaging people in the opioid recovery community; Shaping Our Appalachian Region (SOAR) in Pikeville, Kentucky is offering the Women Founders CO.STARTERS Cohort; in Traverse City, Michigan, 20Fathoms launched a Women in Tech Meetup this year; and across the rest of our Network, communities are working to build inclusion into every part of their practice.

 - Be inclusive in your outreach and representation.
 In a small community, a culture of entrepreneurship only works if people from all groups and backgrounds feel included and have real access to opportunity.
-That means reaching out to form ecosystems that represent everyone in the community, breaking down demographic barriers to access, prioritizing equity as a non-negotiable ecosystem goal, and designing programming efforts to expand who can see themselves and become digital economy participants.
+That means reaching out to form ecosystems that represent everyone in the community, breaking down demographic barriers to access, prioritizing equity as a non-negotiable ecosystem goal, and designing programming efforts to expand who can see themselves and become tech economy participants.

 - Host events and meetups.
 Events can go a long way towards opening people’s eyes towards the possibilities they can take advantage of locally.
-Fireside chats with founders, panels with business leaders, and meetups for interested workers are examples that build camaraderie and spur a digital narrative.
+Fireside chats with founders, panels with business leaders, and meetups for interested workers are examples that build camaraderie and spur a tech narrative.

-Digital ecosystems are holistic, and an inclusive culture of innovation entrepreneurship holds them together.
+Tech ecosystems are holistic, and an inclusive culture of innovation entrepreneurship holds them together.
 When rural communities make space for all their residents to believe that they too can be home to entrepreneurs, startups, and innovators — and act on that belief, with the community’s full support — the possibilities are limitless.